MLHale/GenCyber-web-content/day1/github-primer.md

 ### Cyber security First Principle Reflections

 On Github, only the `owner` of a remote repository can push commits to it.
 All other `Github users` have the limited privilege to make a pull request.
 The repository owner reviews pull requests and initiates a merge action.
-The owner may reject pull requests if not seen appropriate.
+The owner may reject pull requests if the do not seen appropriate.
 A `collaborator` can push commits, but cannot delete a repository or add other collaborators.
-These constrains show the concept of _least privilege_ with github user roles.
-Users should have no more privilege than that required for their job.
+These constraints show the concept of _least privilege_ with github user roles.
+Users should have no more privilege than what is required for their job.

 Developers often design Github repositories, to be self contained _modules_.
 These modules are then put in or taken out of a bigger project.
 During build time these components are composed to create an integrated system.
 This strategy facilitates __Modularization__.
 Following this principle allows globally distributed teams to collaborate and locate faulty components.

 Finally, Github repositories separate source code from other resources.
-This separation allows longterm archival and maintenance of a codebase, separate from its dependencies. _Domain Separation_ allows managing source code versions for different products and operating environments.
+This separation allows longterm archival and maintenance of a codebase, separate from its dependencies. _Domain Separation_ enables the management of source code versions that target different products and operating environments.

 [Top](#table-of-contents)